Nursing Home Abuse

 Who Is Liable in a Nursing Home Abuse Case?

 Ask anyone who has moved their loved one into a nursing home, and they’ll tell you it was the hardest decision they ever made.
 It is hard to admit that you can no longer take care of your loved one.
 But it is often the only choice you have.
-You can’t offer your mom or dad around the clock care.
+You can’t offer your mom or dad around-the-clock care.
 You have a job and your own family to take care of.
-And, if your family is like so many others that we see, you may be the only one of your siblings who step up and take care of your parents.
+And, if your family is like so many others that we see, you may be the only one of your siblings who steps up and takes care of your parents.
 This means the decision to move them into a nursing home is left in your hands.
 You do your research and find a home that has a great reputation.
 You walk the halls and talk to the staff.
 You truly feel that you are placing your mom or dad in a home where they will be safe and well taken care of.
 When you learn that your loved one suffered nursing home abuse in Florida, you will be hurt and frustrated.
 You’ll also want justice.

-Nursing home abuse is when an elderly resident at a nursing home does not receive suitable care or treatment at the expected levels.
+Nursing home abuse occurs when an elderly resident at a nursing home does not receive suitable care or treatment at the expected levels.
 Such negligence can result in physical or personal injury, mental pain and anguish, as well as depression and other problems.
-Nursing home abuse is very serious because a nursing home is tasked with taking care of the elderly who are typically unable to care for themselves.
-Failure to do is a serious breach of trust.
+Nursing home abuse is very serious because a nursing home is tasked with taking care of the elderly, who are typically unable to care for themselves.
+Failure to do so is a serious breach of trust.
 In most nursing home abuse cases, the facility is to blame for mistreatment and negligence.
 However, in some cases, other parties may also be responsible and liable for the abuse.

 When A Nursing Home Is Liable